rvsti/names/README.md

  UNIQUE KEY `first_name` (`first_name`,`last_name`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_bin

-Here uniqe on both columns as pairs is used to remove duplicates and make searching faster by use of indexes
+Here unique on both columns as pairs is used to remove duplicates and make searching faster by use of indexes

 EXPLAIN (SELECT * FROM `names` WHERE `first_name` like '%r%' and `last_name` like '%v%') result